 Outgoing Rotation Group/Earner Study User Notes

-The outgoing rotation group households, which typically comprise a fourth of every basic monthly sample for a calendar year, are extracted and merged together by the Census Bureau and are released as the Merged Outgoing Rotation Group file.
+The outgoing rotation group households, which comprise roughly one fourth of every basic monthly sample for a calendar year (months-in-sample 4 and 8), are extracted and merged together by the National Bureau of Economic Research (NBER) and are released as the Merged Outgoing Rotation Group file.